julelang/manual/src/maintenance/documentation-comments.md

 Documentation comments (aka doc comments) are the standardized comment lines used when documenting Jule source code.
 With this standard, Jule code can be documented and read using a universal style.

 ::: tip
-By using doc comments, you can create separate documentation content for your code, such as Markdown documents, with [JuleDoc](/tools/juledoc).
+By using doc comments, you can create separate documentation content for your code, such as Markdown documents, with [juledoc](/tools/juledoc).

-If you're documenting with JuleDoc (and it is recommended to document according to JuleDoc standards), pay attention to how JuleDoc interprets doc comments and generates output.
+If you're documenting with juledoc (and it is recommended to document according to juledoc standards), pay attention to how juledoc interprets doc comments and generates output.
 :::

 ## Context Types of Doc Comments